wp-plugins/visual-recent-posts/readme.txt

 == I need more help! ==

 Make sure you check out the <a href="http://oktober5.com/visual-recent-posts-plugin/">plugin homepage</a>.
-If you need my help, just leave a comment there.
+If you need my help, check out the <a href="http://oktober5.com/forums/">plugin forums</a>

 == Change Log ==
 v1.0 - changed thumbnail cache directory to be `wp-content/thumb-cache/`.
 Users of the WP super cache plugin might have noticed that deleting their cache also deleted all the thumbnails :)